Shilin Night Market: the big classic for first-timers

 Carry small cash, wet wipes, and a little extra water.
 You’ll thank yourself later.

 If you want a “classic” night-market postcard, start with Shilin for scale or Raohe for a more compact, iconic street-market feel.
-If you love temple-side atmospheres, markets around historic areas can feel especially cinematic at night.
+If you want a more food-focused street vibe, Ningxia is a strong pick.

-If you have time for two, do one famous market and one smaller one for contrast.
+If you have time for two, do one famous market and one smaller/food-focused one for contrast.

 You don’t need to try everything in one night.
 A better goal: taste a few archetypes—fried snack, soup, grilled item, dessert, and a drink—then repeat what you love another evening.